 The U37 is Windows and Macintosh compatible, with no software to install–simply plug it into any available USB port, select it as your input in your software settings, and you’re ready to record your interviews.
 It also comes with a 10 ft USB cable.
 Buy CAD-U37 from Amazon.

 What I love about this microphone is that it’s small and portable.
 And for a microphone this small, it’s very versatile.
 Thanks to its switchable cardioid and omni polar patterns, you can pick whichever pattern is more appropriate for your specific situation.
 For recording 1-on-1 interviews, group interviews, or focus groups, use the omnidirectional pattern.
 When recording over the internet interviews, use the cardioid pickup pattern.

 This is the perfect mic for recording group interviews and focus group discussions.
 It’s an omnidirectional mic with a 180 degree pickup pattern to capture clear audio in a conference room or group setting and has a 25 ft range!
-And also a mute button, so you easily pause the recording.

 If you are planning to conduct your interviews over the internet (using Skype, Google Hangouts et al) and record them on your laptop, get the CAD U37.
 For recording 1-on-1 interviews in different locations, get the very portable Samson Go Mic.
-For focus group discussions and meetings, get the MXL AC-424.
+For focus group discussions and meetings, get the MXL AC-404.

 Finally, Audacity is a free PC professional audio recording software that is easy to use and will suit your every need (great for recording your interviews in PCM archive quality).
 GarageBand is my audio recording program of choice on Macs.

 Once you’ve recorded the interviews, get them transcribed.
 At weloty, we do (sometimes) offer student discounts for our academic transcription services.
 If you plan to use QDA software to analyze your interviews, check out our NVivo transcription services.